-Transfers/grant revenues received from the Ministry of Education and other ministries of the provincial government must be identified appropriately between legislative grants, Education Program Other (EPO) and other grants of the Ministry of Education and grants from other ministries (e.g. Adult English as a Second Language/French as a Second Language (ESL/FSL) and Ontario Youth Apprenticeship Program (OYAP)).
+Transfers/grant revenues received from the Ministry of Education and other ministries of the provincial government must be identified appropriately between legislative grants, Priorities and Partnerships Fund (PPF) grants and other grants of the Ministry of Education and grants from other ministries (e.g. Adult English as a Second Language/French as a Second Language (ESL/FSL) and Ontario Youth Apprenticeship Program (OYAP)).